mmanela/diffplex/README.md

 The DiffPlex library currently exposes two interfaces for generating diffs:

 * `IDiffer` (implemented by the `Differ` class) - This is the core diffing class.
 It exposes the low level functions to generate differences between texts.
 * `ISidebySideDiffer` (implemented by the `SideBySideDiffer` class) - This is a higher level interface.
 It consumes the `IDiffer` interface and generates a `SideBySideDiffModel`.
-This is a model which is suited for displaying the differences of two peices of text in a side by side view.
+This is a model which is suited for displaying the differences of two pieces of text in a side by side view.

 ## Examples

-For examples of how to use the API please see the the following projets contained in the DiffPlex solution.
+For examples of how to use the API please see the the following projects contained in the DiffPlex solution.

 For use of the `IDiffer` interface see: